Keyword

 • This dataset contains CTD (conductivity, temperature, depth) data obtained from the ADBEX II (= SIBEX I) cruise of the Nella Dan, during Jan - Feb 1984.
 22 CTD casts were taken in the Prydz Bay region.

-• This dataset contains CTD (conductivity, temperature, depth) data obtained from the Big ANtarctic Geological and Seismic Survey (BANGSS) 94/95 cruise of the Aurora Australis, during Feb - Apr 1995.
-24 CTD casts were taken in the Prydz Bay region, as a supplement to the geology research program.
+• This dataset contains CTD (conductivity, temperature, depth) data obtained from the Krill and Rock (KROCK) 92/93 cruise of the Aurora Australis, during Jan - Mar 1993.
+62 CTD casts were taken in the Prydz Bay region, as a supplement to the krill and geology research program.
+Casts were made about 200 m except for one off the shelf.
 This dataset is a subset of the whole cruise data.
-The fields in this dataset are: Pressure Temperature Sigma-T Salinity Geopotential ANomaly Specific volume Anomaly samples deviation conduction
+The fields in this dataset are: Pressure Temperature Sigma-T Salinity Geopotential Anomaly Specific volume Anomaly samples deviation conduction